This article provides steps to troubleshoot errors that occur when adding a domain to Cloudflare.

 - This zone cannot be added to Cloudflare at this time, please contact Cloudflare Support.
 (Code: 1093)

-- Error: This zone is banned and cannot be added to Cloudflare at this time.
+- Error: This web property cannot be added to Cloudflare at this time.
 If you are an Enterprise customer, contact your Customer Success Manager.
 Otherwise, email [email protected] with a detailed explanation of your association with this zone.
 (Code: 1097)